 How long should onboarding take?

-Ideally, just a few days — you want to keep momentum and get that first deliverable started ASAP.
+Ideally, just a few days – maybe up to a week.
+You want to keep momentum and get that first deliverable started ASAP.